kanishka-linux/kawaii-player/README.md

 ctrl + h : show history (history of watched series)

-Delete : delete particular item of history
+Delete : delete particular item from database

 ctrl + r : randomize the list(if you want random series)